pace-neutrons/Horace/documentation/add/11a-sqw-compression-implement.md

 ## Refactoring and optimization

+### Removal of couping between PixelData and faccess_sqw due to memmapfile

 For the get_pix_ and put_pix methods, these are within the faccess class and will automatically updated to use v5 when called.
 The PixelDataFileBacked version however uses memmapfile within the init_from_file_accessor_ method of the PixelData object,